WillWiC/music-player-client/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is only for personal use/education purpose.
+It is not build for commerial

 ---